aseem2625/3.2-Asteroid-cocos2d-x/README.md

 which seems to be for v2.x

 I updated the project and checked it on android device.
 The game is working and not crashing.
-However, there are a thing I need to check because I think the game logic needs to be refined.
+However, there is a thing that I need to check because I think the game logic needs has a little flaw inherited from the code which I took from the link mentioned above.

 I'll do this in coming future.
-Wait till the time....
+You can use this code without any problem and Wait till the time that logic is also rectified....
 Once it is done from my side, I'll add a TAG 'Fully UPGRADED' at the top of this README.md file.

 NOTE: Additional features for extending the game play won't be added by me.